RADAR-base/radar-prmt-android/README.md

   - implement `org.radarcns.android.DeviceState`
   - subclass `android.os.Service` with a binder that implements `org.radarcns.android.DeviceServiceBinder`, and sends its data using a TableDataHandler.
   - implement a singleton like `org.radarcns.empaticaE4.E4Topics` that contains all Kafka topics that the wearable will generate.
 - In the `avro/src/main/resources/avro` directory, create the Avro schemas for your record values.
 Your record keys should be `org.radarcns.key.MeasurementKey`.
 Be sure to set the `namespace` property to `org.radarcns.mydevicetype` so that generated classes will be put in the right package.
-All values should have `time` and `timeReceived` fields, with type double.
-These represent the time in seconds since the Epoch.
+All values should have `time` and `timeReceived` fields, with type `double`.
+These represent the time in seconds since the Unix Epoch (1 January 1970, 00:00:00 UTC).
 Subsecond precision is possible by using floating point decimals.
 - Finally, extend the main activity to run a service for showing the device data and for controlling the recording.

 Make a pull request once the code is working.